Julia-Karpa/SnakeGame/README.md

 1. I want to play the snake phone game on my PC.
 2. I want to be able to see my highest score, as this will make the game more meaningful and give me something to aim for.
+3. I want to play a simple game, with no complex instruction.
+4. I want something to do whilst I have a few free minutes.

 ## Logo & Colours: